Miqueas/Java-Swing-Todo-App/README.md

 ## Requirements

-I made this using Java 17, however I'm actually clueless about the Java world, so I don't know it could work with other Java versions (read below for details).
+I made this using Java 17, however I'm actually clueless about the Java world, so I don't know if it could work with other Java versions (read below for details).

 ## Background